 Image Source: Link

-One of the first is Cloud Based Edge, that either enables customers to track application forms across Google’s 140+ global endpoints, partnering telecoms’ operator climates, their own data center or data centers facility, but also edge locations including a factory floor, whereas leveraging Google’s diverse data processing and predictive analysis good approximation to where that information is produced and absorbed.
+One of the first is Cloud Based Edge.
+It either enables customers to track application forms across Google’s 140+ global endpoints, partnering telecoms’ operator climates, their own data center or data centers facility, but also edge locations including a factory floor, whereas leveraging Google’s diverse data processing and predictive analysis good approximation to where that information is produced and absorbed.

 This is intended for applications that require low-latency just at the edge, have local computational requirements that the public cloud cannot meet, or for private sector 5G or LTE tasks.